ton-connect/sdk/packages/sdk/README.md

 );
 ```

+**Important:**
+- Network must be set before calling `connect()`.
+Attempting to change network while connected will throw an error.
-Network validation is also performed for `sendTransaction` and `signData` operations if a network was specified during connection.
+- Network validation is also performed for `sendTransaction` and `signData` operations if a network was specified.

 3. Read a signed result after user approves connection:
 ```ts